Once on the brink of extinction, the village has now been lovingly restored and went on to win

 Two versions of Roy Tricker's excellent Church Guide are currently available for download.
 Please click one of the links to begin the transfer:

 Even some locals may wonder why we have a property called "The Dockyard".
 The story goes that during the Second World War

 the military put out a story that the Queen Mary was moored at Kettlebaston Dockyard and (to great amusement) this story was picked up by Lord Haw Haw who reported it as a German intelligence coup!

 For more information about the village and its past, the church and its history, or the community in

-general, please visit the Kettlebaston Millennium Project via the 'Y2K Home' button (a rich source of written and photographic data for genealogists, historians or anyone interested in the village's past).
+general, please visit the Kettlebaston Millennium Project section via the 'Y2K Home' button (a lovingly acquired collection of over 150 period photographs plus historic documents and maps - a

 Please note that text links within this site usually open into new pages.